damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

      - Depth of cut
      - Etc.

+#### *2. Standard file formats*

-*2. The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a design without the possibility for modification.
+*Different types of standard file formats support rapid prototyping, 3D printing, and the surface geometry of a design without the possibility for modification.
 The standard design file formats include:*

   - CAD files in an interchange format such as STL format that is suitable for 3D priniting
   - 2D drawings like SVG or JPEG
   - Manufacturing export formats such as G-code, STEP-NC
   - Circuit board design formats such as Gerber RS-274X, excellon

-*3. Describe nominal geometry and its allowable variation by using symbolic language on drawing  such as Geometric dimensioning and tolerancing (GD&T).
-It cab define in [2D drawing native files](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Documentation/3.%20Design/Structural%20model/Mechanics/README.md#2-modelling-a-design-in-native-file-format)*
+#### *3. Describe nominal geometry and its allowable variation by using symbolic language on drawing such as Geometric Dimensioning and Tolerancing (GD&T).*

-4. Material selection
+ *It cab define in [2D drawing native files](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Documentation/3.%20Design/Structural%20model/Mechanics/README.md#2-modelling-a-design-in-native-file-format)*

+#### *4. Material selection*

  - Type of material
     - Maetal